ChackDan/PStemp/Set-AzureRmServiceFabricUpgradeType.md

 PS c:> Set-AzureRmServiceFabricUpgradeType -ResourceGroupName myResourceGroup -ClusterName myCluster -UpgradeMode Automatic
 ```

-This command will set the cluster upgrade mode to automatic
+This command will set the cluster upgrade mode to automatic.

 ## PARAMETERS